awitney/2017-06-13-SGUL-SciPro-Linux/_episodes/03-create.md

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to our `data-shell` directory on the Desktop and use `ls -F` to see what it contains:
+Let's go back to our `data-shell` directory in our home directory and use `ls -F` to see what it contains:

 ~~~